kLabUM/notoriOS/pull_request_template.md

 Open a pull request and:
 -[ ] Select a reviewer: bkerekz-umich and/or bemason
--[ ] Select an assignee: bkerekz-umich and/or bemason
 -[ ] Use the appropriate labels to describe the changes -[ ] Select the project: notoriOS
 -[ ] Select the issue that the changes address (if applicable)